turntabl/Docs/source/index.html.md

 ```

-This endpoint retrieves all logged project hours.
+This endpoint to retrieves all logged project hours.

 ### HTTP Request